Justo-Tapiador/jhs/README.md

 ## Principles

-JHS code is just pure javascript code, processed on a NODE.js web server by a JHS interpreter implemented as a NODE.js module.
+JHS module is just pure javascript code, processed on a NODE.js web server by a JHS interpreter implemented as a NODE.js module.
 On a web server, the result of the interpreted and executed JHS code – which may be any type of data, such as generated HTML or binary image data – would form the whole or part of an HTTP response.